 - if circumstances allow;

-The form nara [なら] also serves to emphasize what comes before.
+The form nara [なら] is also used to emphasize what comes before.
 The negative form naranai [ならない] can be translated as: should not; must not; cannot;

-There is also the demonstrative adjective "sorenara" [それなら] which can be translated as: If so, if that's the case, or then.
+There is also the demonstrative adjective sorenara [それなら] which can be translated as: If so, if it is the case, or then.

-There are other ways to use なら and some facts that have not been explained, and that need to be analyzed further.
+There are other ways to use なら and some facts that were not explained, which need to be analyzed better.

-You probably found the moshi [もし] in a few sentences above.
-Moshi can be translated as "if".
+You may have encountered moshi [もし] in some of the sentences above.
+Moshi can be translated as “if”.
 How does it fit into sentences with naraba [ならば] or another conditional?

 It is a supplement that adds a feeling of uncertainty about the real condition.
-It can be used to make an invitation or assume something.
-It can be translated as: in case; supposing; if by chance; if once; maybe; otherwise.
+It can be used to make an invitation or to suppose something.
+It can be translated as: in case; assuming; if by chance; if once; maybe; otherwise.

 Let’s look at one more example sentence: